saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 The mock interview implemented a solution in approximately 40 minutes (excluding the time to state requirements and summarize at the end).
 I worked on the recursive solution for a total of 3-4 hours over two days.
-My solution includes 12 unit tests containing 49 asserts.
+My solution includes 12 unit tests containing over 50 asserts (considering some tests call assert statements dynamically within a loop to cover all scenarios).
 Although I could have productively reasoned about a recursive solution in a conversation, I would have found it very difficult to write anything close to executable code without the feedback of the edit-run-debug and TDD (Test Driven Development) cycles.

 Source code for the recursive solution and unit tests can be [downloaded from GitHub][UnitConversionGitRepoURL].